Gibbons-Lab/isb_course_2023/docs/16S/talk.md

 ---
 ## Measuring Your Microbes
 How do we see what is in the microbiome?
-- Thousands of taxa in each person
+- Hundreds to Thousands of taxa in each person
 - Difficult to culture outside the resident environment
 - We can *sequence* their DNA instead